Christonja/100-days-of-code/log.md

 **Thoughts**: Starting to get my head around it all so hopefully it can all be a little more understandable with the upcoming Redux + React challenges.
 Should be interesting O.o Also I appreciate at this stage I've basically failed my 100DaysOfCode challenge.
 However I've decided to take things easy for a while and focus just on my new job and relaxing whilst I get my blood pressure sorted out.
 I find medical things to be stressful and my health is always my priority.
 So I guess I can't say I've coded everyday for the past 100 days, but at this stage I'm not too concerned about that, I just want to reach 100 days of coding even if it takes 150 days or so.
 At this stage, for me it's more about my personal goals and achievements and I feel like if I can complete this challenge, even if it takes longer than it's supposed to; if I learn from my mistakes and can take a look at where I came from and where I got to, if I can grow in passion and enjoyment and knowledge of coding thanks to my participation in this challenge, then that's the main thing.

+### Day 46: October 6, Sat, 2018

+**Today's Progress**: Working through the React and Redux challenges in FCC

+**Thoughts**: Every time I sit down and work through these challenges, it makes a little more sense each time.
+Certainly not enough for me to be confident in what I'm doing.. but I'm slowly beginning to grasp all this state management stuff and operating on the state of a program instead of a global one time run only program.
+It's interesting.
+But also.. gosh an uphill battle.. but that's how learning happens, that's why I'm doing this in the first place, to push myself to learn something that I never thought I was smart enough to learn.